zSnout/SyntaxColor/README.md

 ## Complete Rule Set

-A complete rule set contains several states and their rule sets.
+A complete rule set is a JavaScript object containing several states and their rule sets.

 Here's the format for a complete rule set:
 ``` javascript